Chart Color Schemes

 Lochinvar faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 57% of the total population (~1,675 people), compared to 51.9% across Rest of NSW.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 9.7% and 9.1% of residents respectively.
-A total of 67.5% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
+The rate of private health cover is very high at approximately 57% of the total population (around 1,675 people), compared to 51.9% across Regional NSW.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.7% and 9.1% of residents respectively.
+A total of 67.5% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
 Health outcomes among the working-age population are broadly typical.
-The area has 15.4% of residents aged 65 and over (450 people), which is lower than the 23.4% in Rest of NSW.
+The area has 14.8% of residents aged 65 and over (432 people), which is lower than the 23.4% in Regional NSW.
 National rankings for health indicators are broadly in line with the general population.

 Frequently Asked Questions - Health